 Bead garland.
 Farmhouse beads.
 Wood bead garland.
 Not sure what you call them at your house, but I’m digging them at mine.

-I’ve been stalking the hashtags on Insta to see how all these cute design gals are styling them and I can’t get enough.
+I’ve been stalking the hashtags on Insta to see how all these cute design gals are styling their wooden bead strings and I can’t get enough.
 I’m now convinced that my tablescape is naked without them.
-My tied tray is incomplete if I don’t string them through my faux florals.
+My tiered tray is incomplete if I don’t string them through my faux florals.
 My decorative jug is unfinished without a scarf of beads stylishly draped across its curves.
-My holiday tables cape is naked without a seasonal garland to set it off.
+My holiday tablescape is naked without a seasonal garland to set it off.

 I’m hooked, and I must have them in every color.
 The problem is, you can’t find them in every color.
 So I did what every good crafter does, I set out to dye unfinished beads to the colors I need to make my own color co-ordinated farmhouse beads.
 They don’t look that difficult.
 A string of colored beads with tassels on the ends.
 Easy, peasy right?

-I couldn’t find the wood beads already colored in the size that I wanted (18mm), so I ordered unfinished wood beads from Amazon.
+I couldn’t find the wood beads already colored in the size that I wanted (18mm), so I ordered unfinished wooden beads from Amazon.

 My first go around with making these, I decided to try staining the beads, and painting the beads.
 Spoiler alert: staining worked best.
-Here’s a video of my method, of if you prefer to read, continue below.
+Here’s a video of my method, or if you prefer to read, continue below.

 Here’s the method that worked for me.
 (The better one comes a little further down, but this is a good option to mix in) I used some take out containers or an old baking dish and wooden cooking skewers to set up my bead coloring station.